Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Four techniques form the basis of every nerikomi pattern: Skinner blends for gradients, jellyrolls for spirals, bullseyes for concentric circles, and stacked strips for checkerboards.

 Every nerikomi pattern builds on a few fundamental techniques.
-Master these, and you can create infinite variations.
+Practice these first, and each new variation becomes easier to control.

 1. The Skinner Blend (For Gradients)